mjkwon2021/CAT-Net/README.md

 ````
 If you are trying to test the network, you only need CAT_full_v1.pth.tar or CAT_full_v2.pth.tar.

-v1 indicates the WACV model while v2 indicates the journal model (on progress).
+v1 indicates the WACV model while v2 indicates the journal model.
+Both models have same architecture but the trained weights are different. v1 targets only splicing but v2 also targets copy-move forgery.
 If you are planning to train from scratch, you can skip downloading.

 ##### 3. Setup environment.
 ````